 \begin{remark} In the above proof we obtained the fact that $\int \alpha_\kappa$ is negative, so there exists a positive measure set $M \subset \T^3$ such that for $p \in M$ we have

 From inequality \eqref{negative_alpha_zero} evaluated at $p = 0$ and continuity of $\eps(p)$ it also follows that we have strict inequality

-\end{remark} \begin{remark} As strict inequality \eqref{strict_inf} is valid for the unrestricted problem, from computations in the above proposition it also follows that any minimizer of the unrestricted problem (if it exists) also has to satisfy $\rho_0 > 0$ and $\int \alpha < 0$. \end{remark} \begin{prop} There exist a constant $K$ independent of $\kappa$ such that for every $\kappa$ we have
+\end{remark} \begin{remark} As the strict inequality \eqref{strict_inf} is valid for the unrestricted problem, from computations in the above proposition it also follows that any minimizer of the unrestricted problem (if it exists) also has to satisfy $\rho_0 > 0$ and $\int \alpha < 0$. \end{remark} \begin{lemma} There exist a constant $K$ independent of $\kappa$ such that for every $\kappa$ we have